 Gait analysis involves the examination of the repeated walking motion known as the gait cycle, which consists of two main phases: the stance phase and the swing phase.
 The stance phase refers to the period when the foot is in contact with the ground, extending from heel strike (HS) to toe-off (TO).
 Conversely, the swing phase occurs when the foot is swinging in the air, spanning from toe-off to heel strike.

-Our research group has been focused on gait analysis incorporating head movement as a reference.
+Our research group is working on head kinematics based gait analysis.
 We have published articles on various topics including real-time gait event detection (Hwang et al., 2018; Hwang et al., 2021), the correlation between head and lower body joint angles (Hwang & Effenberg, 2022), and the utilization of head trajectory diagrams for gait symmetry analysis (Hwang & Effenberg, 2021).
-It has been demonstrated that the head oscillation for gait analysis is not affected by head nodding and rotating that occurs during walking and talking.
-Additionally, our research has also examined the dynamics of interpersonal head movement during rapport analysis (Hwang et al., 2019).
-These studies were conducted using data obtained from a single head-worn inertial measurement unit (IMU), which requires minimized sensor setup.
+It has been demonstrated that the head oscillation for gait analysis is not affected by nodding and horizontal rotation that occurs during walking and talking.
+Additionally, we have also examined the dynamics of head movement on interpersonal coordination (Hwang et al., 2019).
+These studies were conducted using a single head-worn inertial measurement unit (IMU), which is minimizing sensor effort.

 Currently, our research incorporates deep learning technology, specifically in the field of gait recognition.
 Gait recognition is utilized for person identification as well as identifying abnormal or unhealthy gait patterns.
 The applications of gait recognition span across diverse fields including security, forensic gait analysis, and rehabilitation.
-We recognize the advantage of utilizing simple gait measurement devices and straightforward gait analysis methods for collecting extensive empirical data, which has motivated us to develop a comprehensive database using this data.
-This database will facilitate numerous future applications involving head-worn devices, such as earbuds and extended reality (XR) headsets.
+We recognize the advantage of utilizing simple gait measurement devices and simple gait analysis methods for collecting large sizes of empirical data, which has motivated us to develop a standardized database compatible with cameras, IMUs or heterogenuous sensors systems.
+This database will facilitate numerous future applications to health caring, rehabilitation and security systems using head-worn devices, such as earbuds and extended reality (XR) headsets.

 Hwang, T., & Effenberg, A. (2022).
 Gait Analysis: Head Vertical Movement Leads to Lower Limb Joint Angle Movements.
 Digest of Technical Papers – IEEE International Conference on Consumer Electronics, 2022-January. https://doi.org/10.1109/ICCE53296.2022.9730350